Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 <details>
 <summary>Magnets and temperature</summary>
-  The temperature will also affect the magnetic field, with higher temperatures reducing the strength of the magentic field.
+  The temperature will also affect the magnetic field, with higher temperatures reducing the strength of the magnetic field.
 Check the maximum temperature the motor will get to and check the specification of the magnet.
-Duet3D supply high temperature magnets for mounting on the motor shaft, which should not be needed in most cases, but could help if the motor is running hot.
+Duet3D supplies high temperature magnets for mounting on the motor shaft, which should not be needed in most cases, but could help if the motor is running hot.
 See section 2.6 of the application note.

   [![Figure 18: Magnetic flux density Bz of N35H magnet at different temperature (same magnet)](/hardware/magnetic_encoder/mag_enc_installation_notes_05.png)](/hardware/magnetic_encoder/mag_enc_installation_notes_05.png){target=_blank}